ralna/GALAHAD/doc/Julia/rst-dir/lhs_functions.rst

 	*
 		- seed

-		- is a scalar variable of type int, that gives a seed for the random number generator used
+		- is a scalar variable of type Int32 that gives a seed for the random number generator used

 	*
 		- X